tomsawyer0224/sklearn_classification/README.md

 This project provides an easy way to use many classification models in the scikit-learn library.
 # About this project:
 1. This is a personal project, for educational purposes only!
-2. You can train, tune the hyper-parameters, and validate any model by using only one command line.
+2. You can train, tune the hyper-parameters, and validate any model with only one command line.
 3. Supports two datasets (handwritten, fashion mnist) and almost classification models.
 # How to use:
 1. Clone project, cd into sklearn_classification.